 Once the compiles are complete, you can finalize the image.
 The Packaging Machine will be shut down.

-Return to the UMC, select the Platform Layer and click Finalize.
+Return to the App Layering Management Console, select the Platform Layer and click Finalize.

 The disks will be imported into local storage on the ELM Appliance.